FineMoss/FileManager/README.md

 removeDuplicates.py - Removes all files that exist in the active directory only if they exist in the archive directory.
 With exception of .sfprime hidden files.

 countFolders.py     - Generates an output.csv file.
 The first entry in each row is a directory in the TargetFilePath.
-The second entry, if there is one, says if that folder is empty with the string 'empty'
+The second entry, if there is one, says if that folder is empty with the string 'empty'.